Calls are growing for the government to ban the post-Ramadan exodus to the regions (mudik)…

 We conducted a visual campaign using these kind of nudges and assessed its impact on mudik intention.
 We developed five posters to test and identify which combination of elements could reduce intention to mudik.

 These elements included the image of a parent (a mother or father figure), a message from the parent advising them to pay their respects remotely instead of in person, a short message explaining the high susceptibility of elderly people to Covid-19, a visual representation of the coronavirus and a likely transmission situation, and the use of different languages (Indonesian versus most commonly used language).

 We conducted an online survey of 767 individuals from 23 March to 16 April, before the government had announced a formal ban on mudik for citizens.
-Respondents were a reasonable approximation of the Indonesian population and were drawn from across Indonesia: 52 per cent were female, 65 per cent Muslim, and 49 per cent born between 1981 and 2000.
+Respondents were a reasonable approximation of the Indonesian population and were drawn from across Indonesia: 52% were female, 65% Muslim, and 49% born between 1981 and 2000.